-6 differences between HPLC and GC (Gas Chromatography)
+6 Differences between HPLC and GC (Gas Chromatography)

 3 types of gases employed in GC are carrier gas, fuel gas and zero air.
 There are different components involved in GC chromatography, namely, mobile phase, sample injector, column, column oven, detector and data system.
 The main types of GC are Gas-Liquid Chromatography or GLC and Gas-Solid Chromatography or GSC.
 Either liquid or solid can be used as the stationary phase in these methods, where gas is the mobile phase.